DavidT3/XGA/docs/source/install.rst

 If you don't wish your analyses to include certain ObsIDs, then you can 'blacklist' them and remove them from all consideration, you simply need to add the ObsID to 'blacklist.csv', which is located in the same directory as the configuration file.
-If you need to know where this configuration file is located, import CONFIG_FIlE from xga.utils.
+If you need to know where this configuration file is located, import CONFIG_FILE from xga.utils.

 It is possible that you might want to do this so that ObsIDs with significant problems (flaring, for instance), don't contribute to and spoil your current analysis.